 Genome-wide association analysis

 Over the past decade, ever-larger genome-wide association studies (GWAS) have yielded rich insights into the genetic architectures of human complex traits.
 Linear mixed models (LMM) have become the method of choice for association analyses and have also proven versatile for partitioning heritability across the genome and performing phenotype prediction.
-We develop scalable LMM algorithms that detect and harness subtle statistical signals now becoming visible in very large data sets.
+We have developed and applied scalable LMM algorithms that detect and harness subtle statistical signals now becoming visible in very large data sets.

 Haplotype phasing and imputation